Reddy (album): Singles

 May 1979 saw the release of the track "Make Love to Me" as both a twelve-inch single featuring the entire seven-minute album cut and as a 3:48 7" single edit: the former was lauded in Billboard's "Disco Mix" column: "Reddy belts out this song with the right combination of orchestration and arrangements that have no need for a break as the tune never lets down in energy level through its 7:02-minute length."
 The 7" single debuted on the Hot 100 in the May 19 issue of Billboard to rise to a number 60 peak during a ten week tenure: debuting on Billboard's Adult Contemporary chart dated June 9, "Make Love to Me" would there spend five weeks reaching number 41 showings.
-"Make Love toe Me" also provided Reddy with her only hit on Billboards R&B with a seven week tenure from July 28, 1979 and a peak of number 59.
+"Make Love to Me" also provided Reddy with her only hit on Billboards R&B with a seven week tenure from July 28, 1979 and a peak of number 59.

 "Make Love to Me" also afforded Reddy her final Canadian hit parade appearance, peaking at number 57 on the RPM singles chart.
 In Australia the June 1979 release of the Reddy album was accompanied by the single release of the track "Minute by Minute" rather than "Make Love to Me", the original version of the latter by Scottish singer Kelly Marie being still then in the Top 40 of the national Australian hit parade after peaking at number 5 in March.
-However "Make Love to Me" would be issued as Reddy's second Australian single - and second Australian chart shortfall - in August 1979 (which month the Kelly Marie version ended its Australian chart tenure of 41 weeks).
+However "Make Love to Me" would be issued as Reddys second Australian single - and second Australian chart shortfall - in August 1979 (which month the Kelly Marie version ended its Australian chart tenure of 41 weeks).

 In the US, "Let Me Be Your Woman" - a ballad first recorded by Linda Clifford - would be the second single from Reddy and would reach number 43 Adult Contemporary during a five-week run from November 10, 1979, becoming a Hot 100 shortfall.